 64 x 89 x 190 cm

-Reminiscence to Completion, 2011
+Reminiscence of Completion, 2011

 papermaché, wood, metal, color, hemp rope, stool, variabel dimensions